harrysuke/snsSpringAPI/README.md

 ## Instructions

-### For Spring MVC search your dependencies from the Mvn repository
+### For Spring MVC search your dependencies from the Mvn repository at:
 <https://mvnrepository.com/>

 ### For Spring Boot apply your dependencies from: